Disappearance of Alissa Turney

-Alissa Turney (born April 3, 1984) was an American 17-year-old girl who was last seen in the Phoenix, Arizona area on May 17, 2001.
+Alissa Turney (born April 3, 1984) is an American girl who was last seen aged 17 in the Phoenix, Arizona area on May 17, 2001.

 Background

+Alissa Marie Turney of Phoenix, Arizona was born in 1984 to parents Barbara Farner and Stephen Strahm.
+Alissa's parents divorced when she was three years old, and her mother, Barbara, married a man named Michael Turney.
+Michael, who had three children from a previous relationship, adopted Alissa and her older brother John.
+Shortly after they married, Michael and Barbara had a child of their own, Sarah.
+Barbara died of cancer when Alissa was nine years old, leaving Michael to raise all six children as a single parent.

-Alissa Turney lived in Paradise Valley, Arizona.
-At the time of her disappearance, she lived with her stepfather Michael Turney and half-sister Sarah Turney.
-She worked at the fast food restaurant Jack in the Box, and had a boyfriend.
+At the time of her disappearance, Alissa lived with her adoptive father, Michael Turney, and half-sister Sarah Turney.
+The other children were adults and no longer lived at home.
+She worked at the fast-food restaurant Jack in the Box, and had a boyfriend.

 Disappearance

-May 17, 2001 was the last day of Alissa's junior year at Paradise Valley High School.
+May 17, 2001, was the last day of Alissa's junior year at Paradise Valley High School.
 According to her stepfather, he dropped her off in the morning as usual, then picked her up around lunchtime.
 Allegedly, they had an argument and she stormed off.
-Later, he and Sarah found a note in her bedroom, allegedly written by her, claiming that she was running away to California.
+Later, he and Sarah found a note in her bedroom, written by Alissa, claiming that she was running away to California.
 However, she had left her cell phone and other personal items behind.
-That night, Alissa had had plans to go to a party, but did not attend.
+That night, Alissa had plans to go to a party, but did not attend.

 On May 24, 2001, Turney claimed that he received a phone call from a California number where Alissa swore at him before hanging up.

 In 2008, Turney claimed that Alissa was killed by two "assassins" from the International Brotherhood of Electrical Workers and that she was buried in Desert Center, California.

 Investigation

-Turney filed a missing persons report on May 17, 2001, but in the immediate days following Alissa's disappearance, police did not suspect foul play and no police investigation took place.
+Turney filed a missing person's report on May 17, 2001, but in the immediate days following Alissa's disappearance, police did not suspect foul play, and no police investigation took place.

 In 2006, self-proclaimed serial killer Thomas Albert Hymer told a prison guard that he had killed Alissa.
 He had been in prison since 2003 for an unrelated murder.
 However, when Phoenix police questioned Hymer, they ultimately determined that he had not had any contact with Alissa, and he admitted he might have confused her with a different victim.

 In 2008, the case was reopened.
 In December 2008, detectives told Sarah that her father was their main suspect.
 Simultaneously, authorities were raiding the Turney home where they seized more than two dozen improvised explosive devices, 19 firearms, two homemade silencers, and a van full of gasoline.
 They also found a manifesto outlining his plans for a rampage against the International Brotherhood of Electrical Workers building in Phoenix.
 Michael Turney was arrested, prosecuted, and sentenced to 10 years in jail.
 He was released in August 2017.